 Raymonde was born in Kamloops and grew up in Chase on Wagon Wheel Ranch along with her three sisters.
 Her parents Raymond (Dan) and Joyce Dunn settled in Chase in 1949.
 The farm was a part of the Veteran’s Land Act that had been initiated by the Federal Government for veterans after the Second World War.
 Dan had been in the RAF as a fighter pilot; Joyce was a WRN with the British Navy and became one of many ‘war brides.’
 Together they operated Dunn’s Dairy for fourteen years until 1960 when Dan changed vocation returned to U.B.C. and became a high school teacher at Chase Secondary until his retirement in 1983.

 While growing up on the farm Ray had a miniature garden alongside her Mother’s and has always been drawn to plants and the beauty of flowers.
 In 1977 her life took her to Saskatchewan where her two daughters Christine and Ashley were born.
 She worked for two companies Saskatchewan Power, and SaskEnergy in various capacities over a twenty-year period.
-Her love of flowers drew her back from time to time and she worked as a florist in Saskatoon and North Battleford.
+Her love of flowers drew her back from time to time and she worked as a florist in Saskatoon, North Battleford and Chase.
 The prairie climate was a challenge but her flower gardens were her bit of heaven.
 1997 she moved temporarily back to Chase to be with her mother.

 In 1998 Raymonde first met Peter to update the lease agreement he had with her Mom and as they say in Hollywood ‘the rest is history’.
 They were married in the corn July of 2002 celebrating their strong partnership.
 Raymonde and Peter’s philosophy of life begins with a love of the land they farm together, their desire to preserve a way of life and protect a heritage for the next generation.
 They strive to produce healthy and delicious food for their families and customers.
 They love and cherish each other, their daughters, and extended family members - not to forget their various dogs, cats, and sheep!